Toaplan Vol 1_header

 Toaplan CE_Hellfire

 Shoot your way through 6 massive stages using the unique weapons aboard the Sylphide.
 Fire your weapons using 4 different modes as you fight your way into the Super Mech’s fleet using plasma shots, missiles, and lasers.
-Released in 1989 to arcades, Hellfire gives you four ways to fire your weapons: forward, backward, vertical, and 4-way diagonal.
+Released in 1989 for arcades, Hellfire gives you four ways to fire your weapons: forward, backward, vertical, and 4-way diagonal.
 This game puts emphasis on maneuvering around the environment as well as positioning.

 Fire Shark - Collector's Edition